afroditeapp/afrodite-backend/docs/api_usage.md

 profile on the profile server.
 First the client will update current profile text and image content IDs using HTTP POST to `/profile_api/profile`.
 The server will validate the content IDs using internal API call.
-After successful HTTP response the client can update the profile visiblity value using HTTP PUT to `/account_api/settings/profile_visibility`.
-The server will do internal API request to both media and profile servers to update current visiblity status of account's profile content.
+After successful HTTP response the client can update the profile visibility value using HTTP PUT to `/account_api/settings/profile_visibility`.
+The server will do internal API request to both media and profile servers to update current visibility status of account's profile content.

-Setting profile visiblity also updates the location index, so that profile is removed or added depending on the visiblity.
+Setting profile visibility also updates the location index, so that profile is removed or added depending on the visibility.
 By default the profile location is at (0,0) of the location index.
 When client changes the location using HTTP PUT to `/profile_api/location` coordinates are converted to location index key.
 The client updates the location before changing the profile visibility.